-A formidable contender to other traffic chaos zones like Turkey and India, Ukraine drivers are notoriously unpredictable and dangerous.
+A formidable contender to traffic chaos in Turkey or India, Ukraine drivers are notoriously unpredictable and dangerous.

-If you are planning on driving on the roads in the Ukraine (or, for that manner, even being close to them) there are a number of things to consider.
+If you plan on driving in Ukraine – or, for that matter, even being close to the roads – there are a number of things to consider.

-To start with, even if you aren't stepping foot inside a car, if you are walking along the roads in Ukraine, you are in danger.
+Even if you aren't stepping foot inside a car, if you're walking along the roads in Ukraine, you are in danger.

-Essentially, pedestrians have no right of way, even in designated areas like crosswalks.
-It is safe to assume that if you are in the way of the car, the driver will not slow down, and you will be hit.
+Essentially, pedestrians have no right of way – even in designated areas like crosswalks.
+It's safe to assume that if you are in the way of the car, the driver won't slow down, and you'll be hit.

-The pedestrian safety threat isn't limited to just crossing the roads either.
-A favourite pastime for Ukranian drivers is to simply mount the footpath if the traffic is too dense.
+The pedestrian safety threat isn't limited to just crossing roads, either.
+A favorite pastime for Ukranian drivers is to simply mount the footpath if the traffic is too dense.
 Do not expect the driver to slow down as a result of this – they will usually maintain normal speed and treat the footpath like a road.

-A good hint- if you are walking on a footpath, and there is a high level of dense traffic, grow a set of eyes in the back of your head, because you are going to need them.
+A good hint: if you're walking on a footpath, and there is a high level of dense traffic, grow a set of eyes in the back of your head, because you'll going to need them.

-O.k, we might be overemphasizing the dangers a little bit- but it really must be noted, the Ukranian pedestrian system is fraught with danger, and you need to be careful.
+Okay, we might be overemphasizing the dangers a little bit, but it really must be noted: Ukranian pedestrian system is fraught with danger, and you need to be careful.

-So, you have kitted yourself up with a nice little Yuko and are ready to take the plunge.
-There are a few things you need to check off your list though, before you pull out into the mean streets.
+So, you've kitted yourself out with a nice little Yuko, and you're ready to hit the roads.
+But first, there are a few things you need to check off your list before you pull out into the main streets.

 Make sure you have some kind of identification on you.
-It could be an international drivers license, your license from your own country, passport or other forms of I.D.
-This is good for dealing with the police, which we will discuss at a later point.
+It could be an international drivers license, your license from your own country, passport or other forms of identification.
+This is good for dealing with the police – which we'll get to shortly.

-The most important thing you should have on you however is your car registration.
-You must have this with you at all times when driving.
+The most important thing you should have on you, is your car registration.
+You must have this with you at all times while driving.
 If you don't own the car, you must hold a power of attorney (Dverinost) issued by a Ukrainian Notary.

 Now, you have all your bits and pieces, it's time to bite the bullet and hit the road.
-Here are the most important things you need to know:
+Here are our top tips:

 Ukrainian police are very busy, so if you front up with a bribe initially, they will probably just take it and be on their way.